-Emma Bourgeois recently graduated in law from Exeter University.
+Emma Bourgeois recently graduated in law from the University of Exeter.
 She spent one month interning remotely on Start Me Up’s Startup Internship Program for an edtech company.
-Emma secured a job offer for a remote position after the program.

 “I decided to go for this experience because first of all it’s in Bali, which is amazing, and I’d studied law and done a lot of law internships and I felt like I needed to do something more creative.
 So, working for a startup and being in Bali, it was really the best of both worlds.”